mhrons/mhrons.github.io/docs/pv_smooth.md

 ### Summary of IPLPF
 One year of a continous GI(t) measurement has confirmed that if the PV smoothing performed close to the ideal smoothing IPLPF, it would be affordable with LiFePO4 technology when properly implemented in a hybrid PV system (inclusive measures against micro-cycling of BESS).
 The flywheel storage provides the high relative power needed by IPLPF.
-***The low accumulated energy achieved by IPLPF should motivate the further development of technologies among which the high-power accumulation of energy, accurate nowcasting of PV power, and the smart filtering of intermitent power are key.***
+***The low accumulated energy achieved by IPLPF should motivate the further development of technologies among which the high-power accumulation of energy, accurate nowcasting of PV power, and smart filtering of intermitent power are key.***

-## Real smoothing (PLPF, SPLPF)
+## Real PV smoothing (PLPF, SPLPF)
 Now, the objective is to analyze the smoothing effect vs accumulation rate (in summary: performance) of PV smoothing under real conditions.
 The measured global irradiance signal GI(t) allows not only the simulation of ideal predictive low-pass smoothing (IPLPF), but also a predictive smoothing of PV power (PLPF) having a low-pass filter excited by a real-predicted signal GI~f~(t+Δt).
 The values GI~f~ are biased by a prediction error.
 The numeric results will show that this error induces a significant energy accumulated by the PLPF smoothing.
 We simulated the prediction error into the measured GI values in order to statistically represent the predicted signal GI~f~(t+Δt) and to have a possibility to adjust the prediction error.
-Thus, the measured GI(t) signal allowed us to analyze the impact of prediction error on the smoothing of PV power.
+This allows to analyze the impact of the prediction error on the PV power smoothing.
 In addition to PLPF, we have developed a “smart predictive" low-pass smoothing method ***SPLPF*** (patent pending)***, minimizing the accumulated energy \eqref{eq:4}, \eqref{eq:5} with respect to the given ramping limit and real-predicted values GI~f~***.
-We eventually analyzed the performance of these smoothing methods:
+We eventually analyzed the performance of the following smoothing methods:

 1. LPF: Input of LPF excited by the measured signal GI(t)
 2. IPLPF: Input of LPF excited by the measured, optimally left-shifted signal GI(t+Δt)